cinnData/MLearning/12. Clustering/README.md

 ### What is a clustering algorithm?

 A **clustering algorithm** groups samples into **clusters**, based on their similarity.
 Clustering methods have been applied for a long time in many fields, under specific names.
 For instance, in marketing, clustering customers is called **customer segmentation**.
-In the machine learning context, clustering it is regarded as **unsupervised learning**.
+In the ML context, clustering it is regarded as **unsupervised learning**.

 There are many clustering methods, all based on the same principle, to get the maximum similarity within clusters and the minimum similarity between clusters.
 This is operationalized through a **similarity measure**.
-Similarity measures are also used in other machine learning techniques, such as the *k*-**nearest neighbor** (kNN) algorithm and **collaborative filtering**.
+Similarity measures are also used in other ML techniques, such as the *k*-**nearest neighbor** (kNN) algorithm and **collaborative filtering**.

 There are, basically, two approaches to clustering: the **distance-based** methods, such as the *k*-means algorithm, and the **probability-based** methods, such as the EM clustering algorithm.
 Only the *k*-means algorithm is considered here, because most of the other methods, in spite of their popularity in textbooks, have **scalability** problems, meaning that they do not work, or become too slow, with big data sets.